Cookie-Monsters/uQu-Backend/README.md

 ![title image](http://fs2.directupload.net/images/150614/wk8fp5ji.png "uQu on the Apple Watch")

+This app was created in the Hack and Wear 2015 hackathon. https://www.hackerleague.org/hackathons/hack-and-wear/hacks/uqu

 **iOS app:** https://github.com/buffstop/Qute

 uQu is a platform where you can ask questions based on your location and get answers back instantly from the crowd.